Getting only half the audio experience? Here’s your one-stop guide to fix your headphones that only work in one ear.

 Headphones Only Work in One Ear: How to Fix Audio Source Issues

-Here are some simple settings-related fixes you can try on your audio source device:
+Here are some simple settings-related fixes you can try:

 Adjust the sound balance